 - Tiredness and fatigue

-- Leaning towards the short leg, in order to extend it and make the leg longer.
+- Leaning towards the short leg in order to extend it and make the leg longer.

 To relieve the pain of a short leg — whether the pain is in the feet, ankles, knees, hips, or lower back — our goal is to equalize the length of both legs.
 We can accomplish this in several ways.

-This technique is especially helpful for those people with large differences (greater than 1″) in their limb length.
+This technique is especially helpful for those people with large differences (greater than one inch) in their limb length.
 The problem with this treatment is that it can be a hassle to add a lift to all of your shoes.